Walter Ulbricht: The Berlin Wall

 Despite economic gains, emigration still continued.
 By 1961, 1.65 million people had fled to the west.
 Fearful of the possible consequences of this continued outflow of refugees, and aware of the dangers an East German collapse would present to the Eastern Bloc, Ulbricht pressured Soviet Premier Nikita Khrushchev in early 1961 to stop the outflow and resolve the status of Berlin.
 During this time, the refugees' mood was rarely expressed in words, though East German laborer Kurt Wismach did so effectively by shouting for free elections during one of Ulbricht's speeches.

 When Khrushchev approved the building of a wall as a means to resolve this situation, Ulbricht threw himself into the project with abandon.
 Delegating different tasks in the process while maintaining overall supervision and careful control of the project, Ulbricht managed to keep secret the purchase of vast amounts of building materials, including barbed wire, concrete pillars, timber, and mesh wire.
 On 13 August 1961, work began on what was to become the Berlin Wall, only two months after Ulbricht had emphatically denied that there were such plans ("Nobody has the intention of building a wall"), thereby mentioning the word "wall" for the very first time.
 Ulbricht deployed GDR soldiers and police to seal the border with West Berlin overnight.
 The mobilization included 8,200 members of the People's Police, 3,700 members of the mobile police, 12,000 factory militia members, and 4,500 State Security officers.
 Ulbricht also dispersed 40,000 East German soldiers across the country to suppress any potential protests.
 Once the wall was in place, Berlin went from being the easiest place to cross the border between East and West Germany to being the most difficult.

 The 1968 invasion by Warsaw Pact troops of Czechoslovakia and the suppression of the Prague Spring were also applauded by Ulbricht.
 East German soldiers were among those massed on the border but did not cross over, probably due to Czech sensitivities about German troops on their soil during World War II.
-It earned him a reputation as a staunch Soviet ally, in contrast to Romanian leader Nicolae Ceauşescu, who condemned the invasion.
+It earned him a reputation as a staunch Soviet ally, in contrast to Romanian leader Nicolae Ceaușescu, who condemned the invasion.